Unclog and/or clean your MakerGear hot end.

 (this allows the printer to extrude with the hot end above 60 degrees and is only a temporary change).

-Retract 150 mm of filament, then gently remove it from the filament drive.
+Retract 150 mm of filament, then remove it from the filament drive.
+(You'll need to pull hard sometimes)

 For maximum effectiveness you may need to repeat the process more than once.